papyri/site-docs/checklist.md

  * XVIII, P.Michigan Koenen: Michigan Texts Published in Honor of Ludwig Koenen, ed.
 C. Römer and T. Gagos.
 Amsterdam 1996.
 (Stud.Amst.
 XXXVI).
 Nos.
 759—798; nos.
 796—798 are Coptic literary texts.
 [JCG] {ddb:p.mich;18}
  * XIX, P.Michigan XIX.
 Baptized for Our Sakes: A Leather Trisagion from Egypt (P.Mich.
 799), ed.
 D.G.
 Martinez.
 Stuttgart and Leipzig 1999.
 (Beiträge zur Altertumskunde 120).
 No.799.
 [KGS]
  * XX, A Transportation Archive from Fourth-Century Oxyrhynchus, ed.
 P.J.
 Sijpesteijn and K.A.
 Worp, with the assistance of T. Gagos and A. Verhoogt.
 Durham, NC 2011.
 (Am.Stud.Pap.
 49).
 Nos.
 800–826. {ddb:p.mich;20}
  * XXI, Papyri from Karanis.
 The Granary C123, ed.
 W.G.
 Claytor and A. Verhoogt, with the assistance of P. Heilporn and S. Lash.
 2018.
+Nos.
+827-863.

 ### P.Mich.Aphrod.
 = _Settling a Dispute: Toward a Legal Anthropology of Late Antique Egypt_, by T. Gagos and P. van Minnen.
 Ann Arbor 1994.
 (New Texts from Ancient Cultures I).
 Contains a reedition of P.Vat.Aphrod.
 10, to which is joined P.Mich.inv.
 6922.
 [Univ. of Michigan Press] {ddb:p.mich.aphrod}